sm52/cse15l-lab-reports/lab-report-5-week-10.md

 For this bug we could do something similar but a little different to the solution to the first test.
 For this one we have to take into account the `!` in the image code.

 We would have to fix something to do with the if statement again just like the first test.
+Since we already have something to check the ```!``` in the image link we would need to do more in depth testing and then figure out the problem.

 ![Second Test](first_test.png)